International Women’s Day 2021

 Our family of Emperor Penguins accompanied us throughout this Study Session.
 The Emperor Penguin is a perfect example that nature provides us of gender equality and co-responsibility.
 The Emperor Penguin tackles too the stereotypical vision of “traditional” and old-fashioned distributions of roles, where women are caregivers and men are the breadwinners, just as COFACE Families Europe has always been promoting.

 9.00-9.15 Virtual coffee

-10.00-10.20 German Presidency Council Conclusions on tackling the gender pay gap: Valuation and Distribution of Paid Work and Unpaid Care Work
+10.00-10.20 German Presidency Council Conclusions on tackling the gender pay gap: Valuation and Distribution of Paid Work and Unpaid Care Work (full presentation)

 Speaker: Thomas Fischer, Head of the Labour Market Unit in the Gender Equality Directorate of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, Germany

 Taking the two keynote presentations as a starting point, we will focus on the following key questions for discussion (with the impact of the Covid-19 pandemic in mind):

 - What are the main reasons for the predominant sharing patterns and the links between the gender care gap and the gender pay gap?